GlebOlsen/benchLANG/README.md

 </tbody>
 </table>

-<strong>Simple overview over what I recommend to program in based on the:</strong>
+<strong>Simple overview over what I recommend to program in based on the results:</strong>

 1. GO - Literally best, that's it.
 Easy to install and write and work with.